CORI & Re-Entry Project

 CORI Lawyer for the Day Clinics and Self-help Booklets

 The Project focuses on Roxbury, Dorchester and Mattapan due to very high rates of unemployment and extreme poverty in these parts of Boston.
-We offer legal advice and do intake at the following neighborhood locations:

 The Project updates the CORI part of the Masslegal website and produced self-help booklets on sealing of records.
 Click here to link to record sealing and other booklets.